joeltimothyoh/Copy-Files/README.md

 ### Standalone Script
 * Specify the sources, destinations, and robocopy options within the `Copy-Files.ps1` script.
+* Give the script a unique name.
 * Run the script to copy the files and directories.

 ### Module
 * Install the `Copy-Files.psm1` module.
 Refer to Microsoft's documentation on installing PowerShell modules.
 * Specify the sources, destinations, and robocopy options within the `Copy-Files-Config.ps1` script.
+* Give the script a unique name.
 * Run the script to copy the files and directories.

 ## Copying